This post includes tips & tricks for making beautiful cut out cookies.

 STEP 4: PURE VANILLA

-Always use 1 TB of vanilla with 2 teaspoons of your choice of either butter, almond, or lemon flavoring.
+Always use 1 TB of vanilla with two teaspoons of your choice of either butter, almond, or lemon flavoring.
 In these cookies, I used butter flavoring.

 In a separate bowl, sift the flour and baking powder.